RadarTech/wallet-manager/README.md

-# vault-manager
+# wallet-manager

-A library that simplifies wallet & web3 creation.
+A library that simplifies Ethereum wallet creation.

 ## Usage